pymor/pymor/docs/source/getting_started.rst

 inside the IPython shell.

+First, we will import the most commonly used methods and classes of pyMOR by executing:

+>>> from pymor.basic import *
+Loading pymor version 0.3.0

-To see what is going on, we will first adjust a few log levels of pyMOR's logging facility:
+To see what is going on, we will moreover adjust a few log levels of pyMOR's logging facility:

->>> from pymor.core import set_log_levels
 >>> set_log_levels({'pymor.algorithms': 'INFO',
 ...                 'pymor.discretizations': 'INFO'})
-Loading pymor version 0.3.0

 First we will instantiate a class describing the analytical problem we want so solve.
 In this case, a :class:`~pymor.analyticalproblems.thermalblock.ThermalBlockProblem`:

->>> from pymor.analyticalproblems import ThermalBlockProblem
 >>> p = ThermalBlockProblem(num_blocks=(3, 2))

 Next we want to discretize this problem using the finite element method.
 We could do this by hand, creating a |Grid|, instatiating :class:`~pymor.operators.cg.DiffusionOperatorP1` finite element diffusion operators for each subblock of the domain, forming a |LincombOperator|
-by using :meth:`pymor.operators.interfaces.OperatorInterface.lincomb`
 to represent the affine decomposition, instantiating a :class:`~pymor.operators.cg.L2ProductFunctionalP1` as right hand side, and putting it all together into a |StationaryDiscretization|.
 However, since